Lyonel Tollemache: Post-war

 After the war, in 1948, Tollemache and his son donated Ham House and its gardens to the National Trust, a plan that had been under consideration since James Lees-Milne's visit in March 1943.
 Tollemache and his son moved to Langham House on Ham Common, one of the many Tollemache properties in the area.

 In 1949, Buckminster Estates Ltd, the Tollemache's company established in 1936, sold the remaining Tollemache interests in the area by auction in 124 lots comprising 350 acres land, 41 residences, 99 cottages, a farm, 4 shops, 2 licensed premises, freehold ground rents and building plots and the sand and gravel works.
 Lyonel remained in Langham House, Ham until his death in 1952.
 Hersilia died in 1953.
 The baronetage passed to Cecil, and, on his death, to the youngest son, Humphrey.

 He is buried at St Peter's Church, Petersham.

+Lifeboat

+In 1949, Sir Lyonel and Lady Tollemache gifted the cost of the new lifeboat to the Royal National Lifeboat Institution (RNLI).
+At a ceremony on the 14 July 1949, the lifeboat was named Beryl Tollemache (ON 859), in memory of their daughter.
+The lifeboat served at Eastbourne until 1977, launching 176 times, and saving 154 lives.